 The Company maintains disclosure controls and procedures and internal controls designed to ensure that information required to be disclosed in its filings under the Securities Exchange Act of 1934 is reported within the time periods specified in the Securities and Exchange Commission's ("SEC") rules and forms.
-In this regard, the Company has formed a Disclosure Committee currently comprised of all of the Company's executive officers as well as certain other employees with knowledge of information that may be considered in the SEC reporting process.
-The Committee has responsibility for the development and assessment of the financial and non-financial information to be included in the reports filed by the Company with the SEC and assists the Company's Chief Executive and Chief Financial Officers in connection with their certifications contained in the Company's SEC reports.
+In this regard, the Company has formed a Disclosure Committee currently comprised of certain of the Company's executive officers and other employees with knowledge of information that may be considered in the SEC reporting process.
+The Committee has responsibility for the development and assessment of the financial and non-financial information to be included in the reports filed by the Company with the SEC and assists the Company's Chief Executive Officer and Chief Financial Officer in connection with their certifications contained in the Company's SEC reports.
 The Committee meets regularly and reports to the Audit Committee on at least a quarterly basis.
-The Company's Chief Executive and Chief Financial Officers have evaluated the effectiveness of the Company's disclosure controls and procedures as of March 31, 2004 and have determined that such disclosure controls and procedures are effective as of the end of the period covered by this report.
+The Company's Chief Executive Officer and Chief Financial Officer have evaluated the effectiveness of the Company's disclosure controls and procedures as of June 30, 2004 and have determined that such disclosure controls and procedures are effective as of the end of the period covered by this report.

-During the quarter ended March 31, 2004, there have been no significant changes in the internal controls or in other factors that could significantly affect these controls subsequent to the date of their evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.
+During the six months ended June 30, 2004, there have been no significant changes in the internal controls or in other factors that could significantly affect these controls subsequent to the date of their evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.